pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“12.wireshark-post-stream.png”<small>

-Here we can see the details of a file named Seabass_Rtophy.jpeg a POST /upload folder destination an authentication token, and an important detail, curl is used as an agent, in a normal scenario our user wold use the internet browser to upload his image, in which case the agnet would be something like Mozilla/5.0.
+Here we can see the details of a file named Seabass_Rtophy.jpeg a POST /upload folder destination<br>
+an authentication token, and an important detail, curl is used as an agent, in a normal scenario<br>
+our user wold use the internet browser to upload his image,<br>
+in which case the Agent would be something like Mozilla/5.0.<br>

 ### RULE USED: